What Does It Mean When a Wine is Full-Bodied?

-What Is The Body Of The Wine?
+What Is The 'Body' Of Wine?

 There are generally three categories of wine body: light body, medium body and full body.